 j.
 At least one representative from the media.

 l.
-Student representatives appointed by their respective schools.
+Student representatives appointed by their respective school.

-The Membership Committee shall identify additional members as it deems important for promoting and enhancing the work of the OIC.
+The Membership Committee shall identify additional liaison individuals as it deems important for promoting and enhancing the work of the OIC.

 VI.
 LEADERSHIP TEAM

-The OIC will have the following three standing committees:
+The OIC will have the following four standing committees:

 a.
-Membership Development Committee: This Committee shall consist of a Committee Chair and four persons appointed by the Leadership Team.
-The Committee shall be responsible for retaining existing OIC members and for continually identifying new members.
+Membership Development Committee: This Committee shall be led by a Committee Chair appointed by the Leadership Team.
+Any person who is a member of the OIC is eligible for Committee membership.
+The Committee shall be responsible for retaining existing OIC members and for identifying new members.
 The Committee shall ensure ongoing representation from the collaborative entities listed under Section V. COALITION MEMBERSHIP.
 The Committee shall also be responsible for the orientation of new members.

 b.
-Programs and Events Committee: This Committee shall consist of a Committee Chair and four persons appointed by the Leadership Team.
-The Committee shall be responsible for continually identifying, planning, and conducting programs and events that further the mission and purpose of the OIC.
+Programs and Events Committee: This Committee shall be led by a Committee Chair appointed by the Leadership Team.
+Any person who is a member of the OIC is eligible for Committee membership.
+The Committee shall be responsible for identifying, planning and conducting programs and events that further the mission and purpose of the OIC.

 c.
-Current Issues Committee: This Committee shall consist of the Committee Chair and four persons appointed by the Leadership Team.
-The Committee shall be responsible for continually identifying and discussing current issues relating to the mission and purpose of the OIC, and to report on these issues at the Coalition meetings.
+Current Issues Committee: This Committee shall be led by a Committee Chair appointed by the Leadership Team.
+Any person who is a member of the OIC is eligible for Committee membership.
+The Committee shall be responsible for identifying and discussing current issues relating to the mission and purpose of the OIC, and to report on these issues at the Coalition meetings.

 The OIC shall conduct an Annual Coalition Meeting in January of each calendar year.
-Subsequent OIC meetings shall take place in April, July, and October of each year unless canceled by a vote of the Leadership Team.
+Subsequent OIC meetings shall take place in April, July and October of each year, unless cancelled or rescheduled by a vote of the Leadership Team.
 Additional Coalition meetings shall take place upon the call of the Leadership Team.
 Notice of meetings shall be provided to all OIC members at least two weeks in advance of the meeting date.
-One-third of the OIC membership shall constitute a quorum.

 ADOPTED: October 5, 2020